picocms/picocms.github.io/_docs/creating-content.md

 Pico is a flat file CMS.
 This means there is no administration backend or database to deal with.
 You simply create `.md` files in the `content` folder and those files become your pages.
 For example, creating a file called `index.md` will make it show as your main landing page.

-When you install Pico, it comes with a `content-sample` folder.
-Inside this folder is a sample website that will display until you add your own content.
+When you install Pico, it comes with some sample contents that will display until you add your own content.
 Simply add some `.md` files to your `content` folder in Pico's root directory.
 No configuration is required, Pico will automatically use the `content` folder as soon as you create your own `index.md`.
+Just check out [Pico's sample contents][SampleContents] for an example!

 If you create a folder within the content directory (e.g. `content/sub`) and put an `index.md` inside it, you can access that folder at the URL `https://example.com/pico/?sub`.
 If you want another page within the sub folder, simply create a text file with the corresponding name and you will be able to access it (e.g. `content/sub/page.md` is accessible from the URL `https://example.com/pico/?sub/page`).
 Below we've shown some examples of locations and their corresponding URLs: